Admission in Norway Institutions

 Residence permit for study purposes

 Norwegian institutions of higher education welcome applications from qualified students from around the world.Over 9 000 foreign nationals are currently enrolled at this level of the educational system.
-Some universities and colleges offer specifically designed programmes for foreign students.
+Some universities and colleges offer specifically designed programs for foreign students.
 International students are defined as all students without a permanent residence permit in Norway.
+There are three categories of international student,

 1: Self-financing degree students